zaufi/zaufi.github.com/_posts/2014-01-19-portage-diet-part2.md

 because before visit nested `amd64/` the `/profiles/default/linux/` dir will be visited, but the only rule it matches is the second one: _kill all inside of `/profiles/default/`_, and the first rule will never match!
-So to do a pedantic cleanup of `/profiles` one have to write a lot of rules to explicitly enumerate things deep inside of profiles related dirs...
+So to do a pedantic cleanup of `/profiles` one have to write a lot of rules to explicitly enumerate things deep inside of profiles related dirs... <del>like it was in my first version</del>

 But there is a other side of a coin: the way `rsync` visits and applies rules actually can help to describe desired cleanups in a **shorter functional-like** way! :-)